birdglove2/guildfi-assignment/README.md

 # Todo list

 Since the project is not entirely considered finished.
-Here's the todo list of what I intended to finish
+Here's the todo list of what I intended to do

 - Write and end-to-end test to test that all services can work together with frontend.
 - Implement Redis for transaction service.